Phoenix Resource Association — Infrastructure of Opportunity

 Industrial-Scale Circular Economy Credentials

-Position your organisation alongside a model that is dismantling, recycling, and innovating at industrial scale — at the frontier of Africa's circular economy transition.
+Position your organisation alongside a model that dismantles, recycles, and innovates at industrial scale — at the frontier of Africa's circular economy transition.

 03 — ESG & Social Impact